Louise Summers: Character development

 Following McKee's decision to leave, she said: "I have enjoyed my time at Hollyoaks immensely and I'm going to really miss everyone at Lime Pictures.
 I have learned so much and will take away with me many happy memories — not just from everyone I have worked with but from Liverpool as a city too, which has become my second home.
 I know I will shed a few tears on the day I leave but I am so excited about what the future holds."
 Hollyoaks series producer Bryan Kirkwood commented on her departure, stating: "As well as being the nation's sexiest soap star for two years running, Roxanne has worked incredibly hard to prove herself as a talented actress.
 She has been at the centre of one of our biggest storylines for the past two years and her exit scenes will be a fitting climax.
 Roxanne is a real star in the making and I'm sure this won't be the last that we hear of her."
 Louise's final storyline featured her form a plan with Mandy Richardson (Sarah Jayne Dunn) to make Louise's fiancé Warren Fox (Jamie Lomas) admit to the murder of Louise's former husband Sean Kennedy (Matthew Jay Lewis).
 However, another twist saw Louise plan to kill Warren and frame Mandy for the murder.
 Despite this, Warren foiled Louise's plan and ended up killing her.

 In an interview with Digital Spy, McKee explained her initial desire for the climax to Louise's storyline.
 She said: "I've known for over a year that I've wanted to leave, so I went to the writers last year to let them know that I wouldn't be signing another contract and asked for a nice exit at the same time.
 It ended up that they've given me a fantastic exit!
 I originally asked for Louise to commit suicide because I thought that would have been a good exit for her after everything she's been through.
 But it turned out that I got an even better exit!"
 After being told of her exit, McKee admitted, "I was so pleased with it.
 It's the kind of script that you can get your teeth into.
 Although I have to admit that Louise has always had something to get her teeth into.
 It's not like I've been unlucky with storylines — they've always been heavy and quite gritty."
+McKee says she was asked to return to the role about a year after leaving the show, but she declined.
 Lysette Anthony was cast as Louise's mother Yvonne Summers.